mehdimashayekhi/Papers/README.md

-# Good-Papers/Talks, some of my recent readings
+# Good-Papers/Talks, some of my recent readings/learnings

 List of papers